k-styles/Twitter-API-Clients/README.md

-# Tweepy-Streaming-V1.1
+# Tweepy-API-Streaming
-Python Files for Streaming Tweets using Twitter V1.1 API
+Python Files for Streaming Tweets using Twitter API V1.1 and V2.0 V1.1 is handelled using Tweepy and V2.0 using python's Request library